open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 After the SIP settings has been done,  click the "Apply" button at the right side of the Room row to let it take effect.
 If the "Update Room Success" message shows up and the SIP information is set correctly, then SIP clients should be able to join this room via the SIP server that setted.
 More information about SIP support of MCU can be found in section [SIP connectivity for MCU](#Conferencesection6).

+> **Note**:    The SIP enabled room can also be created through Javascript SDK.
+> There are steps in the user guide for you to follow from the main page
+> of Intel CS for WebRTC Client SDK for JavaScript.

 ## 3.6 Cluster Worker Scheduling Policy Introduction {#Conferencesection3_6}
-All workers including portals, webrtc-agents, rtsp-agents, recording-agents, audio-agents, video-agents in the cluster are scheduled by the cluster-manager with respect to the configured scheduling strategies in cluster_manager/cluster_manager.toml.
+All workers including portals, session-agents, webrtc-agents, avstream-agents, recording-agents, audio-agents, video-agents, sip-agents in the cluster are scheduled by the cluster-manager with respect to the configured scheduling strategies in cluster_manager/cluster_manager.toml.
 For example, the configuration item "portal = last-used" means the scheduling policy of workers with purposes of "portal" are set to "last-used".
 The following built-in scheduling strategies are provided:
 1. last-used: If more than 1 worker with the specified purpose are alive and available, the last used one will be scheduled.
 2. least-used: If more than 1 worker with the specified purpose are alive and available, the one with the least work-load will be scheduled.
 3. most-used: If more than 1 worker with the specified purpose are alive and available, the one with the heavist work-load will be scheduled.